Full past revision history of this site — all changes older than the "Recent updates" shown on the top page

 - ✏️ (In a Nutshell Part 1) Why wasn't there a unified standard from the start? — From the birth of electrical recording (1925) to the NAB standard (1942) — Added primary-source context on the 1942 NAB standard's background — ten equalizer settings in use, the RRSC's charge to "minimize adjustments on the reproducing system," and Smeby's acknowledgment of the diversity of existing characteristics.
 Corrected the adoption date to March 19–20, 1942 per the NAB Engineering Handbook (1945, 3rd Edition)

-- 🔔 Newly published: Columbia and RCA Victor engineers shared information through NAB, the Sapphire Group, and the AES — so why did the two companies release incompatible formats?
+- 🔔 Newly published: Columbia and RCA Victor shared information through NAB, Sapphire, and AES — so why incompatible formats?

 - April 14, 2026